chris-henderson-alation/alation_docker/README.md

 Perhaps we can use the [docker-ce-packaging](https://github.com/docker/docker-ce-packaging) repo as a basis for how to package Docker.

+@TODO explain what I took from the above repo and reduced it down to the bare essentials of what we need.

 A smoke test consists of, essentially,

 ```bash